Click here for information

-John Amoss, proprietor, is a Professor of Printmaking at the University of North Georgia, USA.
-He has been making woodblocks for over 25 years and has worked as a guest print maker in Tokyo.
-John’s prints have been exhibited in North America, Europe, Asia, and Africa; have won several awards; and are included in permanent collections around the world.
+John Amoss, proprietor, has been teaching printmaking and making woodblocks for over 25 years and has worked as a guest print maker in Tokyo.
+John’s prints have been exhibited in North America, Europe, Asia, and Africa.
+He has won several awards; and are included in permanent collections around the world.

 (1) 0:00>0:17- Applying ink and paste the the carved woodblock